GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-autopilot/README.md

 1. Apply the root-sync-gke-autopilot.yaml.
 This will setup the config sync for the gke deployment.
 Run `nomos status` to check on the status of the RootSync.
 You can also refresh the status by polling the status using the `--poll` flag: `nomos status --poll=10s`

-    Starting at the root of this repo run the following:

     ```sh
-    cd services/private-gke/client-experimentation/root-syncs/
     kubectl apply -f root-sync-gke-autopilot.yaml
     ```